Avatar photo

 2. The Fed’s quiet pivot

-He hinted the Fed may end its balance-sheet runoff soon—meaning it could stop pulling money out of the system.
+In November 2025, the Fed announced it would end its balance sheet runoff—meaning it would stop pulling money out of the system.

-That’s a quiet but powerful shift.
-It suggests the Fed is moving toward easier credit conditions and more liquidity—which fuels lending, deal-making, and rising asset prices.
+This is a quiet but powerful shift.
+The Fed is moving toward easier credit conditions and more liquidity—which fuels lending, deal-making, and rising asset prices.

 Combine that with rate cuts expected later this year, and you’ve got the recipe for another multi-quarter tailwind across the entire financial sector.